 With high standards of living, great workforce regulation, South Korea can be compared to some of the best western countries in the world.
 While it’s citizenship program can be a bit tricky, the South Korean residency can be obtained quite easily.

-You can get a South Korean residence permit by:
+You can get a Business Investment Visa by:

 In the UAE, there are three strategies you can take to receive a residence visa.
 The government has created a tiered strategy where, depending on how much money you put in, you get more and more benefits.

 Types of UAE Resident Visas

 As mentioned, there are many tiers of residency in the UAE.
 Depending on how much you spend, you receive a longer residence time period.
 For example: